Ashuytosh/Campus_Flow--Exam-Seat-Planner-/README.md

 ---

 ## Dataset
-- Student roll numbers and names grouped by course
+- Student roll numbers and names grouped by course.
+The full dataset cannot be made public as it contains institute data.
+A **sample dataset** has been uploaded for demonstration purposes.

 ---